 - An official copy of the student’s academic transcript (available from the Office of the Registrar).

-- One additional letter of recommendation from someone familiar with the student’s academic achievements and/or the project experience and potential, sent by the reference to email@example.com.
+- Two letters of recommendation from someone familiar with the student’s academic achievements, sent by the reference to email@example.com.

 The complete application package must be received by Sunday, March 10, 2019.
 Applications will be reviewed by a panel of Stetson University and FIEA faculty members.
 Successful applicants will be notified no later than Monday, April 1, 2019.